FelixWolf/.github/CODE_OF_CONDUCT.md

-Because github keeps nagging me to add one.

 # Scope
 ### This Code of Conduct is only enforcable for the following:
 1. Interactions on official project pages.
 (Git repos, issues, commits, IRC, etc)